-Tutorial on how to simulate brain tumor brains with TVB (reproducing publication: Marinazzo et al. 2020 Neuroimage).
+This tutorial provides instruction on how to simulate brain tumors with TVB (reproducing publication: Marinazzo et al. 2020 Neuroimage).
 This tutorial comprises a didactic video, jupyter notebooks, and full data set for the construction of virtual brains from patients and health controls.
-Authors: Hannelore Aerts, Michael Schirner, Ben Jeurissen, DIrk Van Roost, Eric Achten, Petra Ritter, Daniele Marinazzo

 This webinar walks you through the basics of creating an OSF project, structuring it to fit your research needs, adding collaborators, and tying your favorite online tools into your project structure.

-The practical usage of The Virtual brain in its graphical user interface and via python scripts is introduced.
-In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator and the provided analyses.
-The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of The Virtual brain.
+This lesson introduces the practical usage of The Virtual Brain (TVB) in its graphical user interface and via python scripts.
+In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator, and the provided analyses.
+The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of TVB.

 This hands-on tutorial focuses on a brief introduction to the GUI of TVB.
 You will visualize a structural connectome and use it for simulation.
 The local neural mass model will be explored through the phase plane viewer and a parameter space exploration will be performed to observe different dynamics of the large-scale brain model.